Key Quote

 Technique 1 — IMPERATIVE / PROLEPTIC WARNING

-The imperative (a command) 'Beware' gives the warning urgency, while its proleptic (anticipating future events) nature creates immediate dramatic tension.
-The brevity — five words — gives the line an oracular (resembling a divine pronouncement) quality.
+The imperativeimperative — a command 'Beware' gives the warning urgency, while its prolepticproleptic — Anticipating future events as if they have already occurred nature creates immediate dramatic tension.
+The brevity — five words — gives the line an oracularoracular — Resembling a prophecy or divine pronouncement; cryptic yet authoritative quality.
 Like the Delphic Oracle, the Soothsayer provides truth without elaboration, leaving Caesar to interpret and ultimately dismiss it.

 The phrase 'ides of March' sounds archaic and mysterious to modern ears, but to Shakespeare's audience it was a specific calendar date (March 15).
-The precision of the warning — not 'beware someday' but a named date — makes Caesar's failure to heed it more culpable (deserving blame): he is given exact information and chooses to ignore it.
+The precision of the warning — not 'beware someday' but a named date — makes Caesar's failure to heed it more culpableculpable — Deserving blame for a failure or wrongdoing: he is given exact information and chooses to ignore it.

 Key Words